Leggett & Platt Governance

 Financial Code of Ethics

-The Chief Executive Officer, Chief Financial Officer, and Chief Accounting Officer for Leggett & Platt, Incorporated and its subsidiaries and affiliates (collectively the "Company") have an obligation to adhere to and advocate professional and ethical conduct in the fulfillment of their responsibilities to the Company.
-In recognition of this obligation, the Company has adopted the following standards of ethical conduct for the Company's financial officers:
+The Chief Executive Officer, Chief Financial Officer, Chief Accounting Officer and the Corporate Controller for Leggett & Platt, Incorporated and its subsidiaries and affiliates (collectively the “Company”) have an obligation to adhere to and advocate professional and ethical conduct in the fulfillment of their responsibilities to the Company.
+In recognition of this obligation, the Company has adopted the following standards of ethical conduct for the Company’s financial officers:

-- Act with honesty and integrity, including the ethical handling of actual or apparent conflicts of interest between their personal and private interests and the interests of the company.
+- Act with honesty and integrity, including the ethical handling of actual or apparent conflicts of interest between their personal interests and the interests of the Company.

-- Perform responsibilities with a goal of causing full, fair, accurate, timely and understandable disclosure in reports and documents that the Company files with the Securities and Exchange Commission and in other public communications.
+- Perform responsibilities with a goal of promoting full, fair, accurate, timely and understandable disclosure in reports and documents that the Company files with the Securities and Exchange Commission, other governmental agencies, the New York Stock Exchange, and in other public communications.

-- Comply with federal, state, local and other governmental laws, rules and regulations applicable to the Company.
+- Comply with federal, state, local and other governmental laws, rules and regulations applicable to the Company and the listing standards and rules applicable to companies listed on the New York Stock Exchange.

 - Act in good faith, responsibly, and with due care without misrepresenting or omitting material facts or allowing their independent judgment to be compromised.